zishanAl/X-Ray-System/README.md

 ---

 ## Known Limitations
-These are intentional trade-offs given the scope and time constraints:
+- These are intentional trade-offs given the scope and time constraints:
-- Executions are stored **in memory** and do not persist across server restarts
+    * Executions are stored **in memory** and do not persist across server restarts
-- No authentication or access control
+    * No authentication or access control
-- No large-scale performance optimizations
+    * No large-scale performance optimizations
-- Demo data is mocked and not connected to real APIs or LLMs The focus of this project is **execution modeling and explainability**, not production infrastructure.
+    * Demo data is mocked and not connected to real APIs or LLMs.
+- The focus of this project is **execution modeling and explainability**, not production infrastructure.

 ---

 ## Future Improvements

-With more time, the following extensions would be natural next steps:
+- With more time, the following extensions would be natural next steps:
-- Persistent storage (database-backed execution store)
+    * Persistent storage (database-backed execution store)
-- Advanced querying and filtering across executions and steps
+    * Advanced querying and filtering across executions and steps
-- Execution comparison and diffing
+    * Execution comparison and diffing
-- Native support for LLM prompts, responses, and confidence scores
+    * Native support for LLM prompts, responses, and confidence scores
-- Streaming or partial execution visualization for long-running pipelines
+    * Streaming or partial execution visualization for long-running pipelines
-- Role-based access and multi-tenant support
+    * Role-based access and multi-tenant support.
-The current architecture intentionally keeps these additions straightforward.
+- The current architecture intentionally keeps these additions straightforward.